Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: : Narrative Cognition Graph

-\texttt{Given a current context $v_j$ and its prior context $v_i$, generate questions upon $v_j$, such that each question asks about the cause or background of specific events or situations in $v_j$, which can be clarified by $v_i$, so to reflect their causal or temporal relations between the two context.} \end{quote} \end{adjustwidth}
+Given a current context $v_j$ and its prior context $v_i$, generate questions upon $v_j$, such that each question asks about the cause or background of specific events or situations in $v_j$, which can be clarified by $v_i$, so to reflect their causal or temporal relations between the two context. \end{leftbarquote}

-However, our preliminary experiments found that, though LLM could follow the instructions to generate plausible questions, their quality is often unsatisfactory for \graphns, with common errors as follows (examples in Appx~\ref{appx:examples}): \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item LLM often asks questions upon $v_j$ but also answerable by $v_j$ as well.
-Such patterns align with the more conventional QG setting \cite{du-etal-2017-learning} that may exist plentifully during supervised finetuning of LLM.
-However, they are not desirable for \graph as they cannot effectively indicate coherence with $v_i$. \item LLM could hallucinate their relations by guessing and inferring extra underlying connections not grounded by the provided context, resulting in questions not directly answerable by $v_i$. \end{itemize}
+However, our preliminary experiments suggest that although LLMs can generate plausible questions by following the instructions, their quality is often unsatisfactory for \graphns, with common errors as follows (examples in Appx~\ref{appx:examples}): \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item \textit{Self-answerable}: LLMs often ask questions upon $v_j$ but also answerable by $v_j$ as well.
+Such self-answerable pattern aligns with the more conventional QG setting \cite{du-etal-2017-learning} that may exist plentifully during the supervised finetuning of LLMs, causing a bias towards this type of question.
+However, they are not desirable for \graphns, since they do not express dependencies between nodes to reflect their relations. \item \textit{Hallucination}: LLMs could hallucinate the relations of two nodes by guessing and inferring extra underlying connections not grounded by the provided context, resulting in questions not directly answerable by $v_i$. \end{itemize}

 In essence, QG for \graph requires LLM simultaneously aware of questions being: 1) arising from $v_j$; 2) not answerable by $v_j$; 3) answerable by $v_i$.
-As this process is empirically challenging even for strong LLM (e.g. GPT-4), we perform QG with two heuristic turns that could be viewed as Chain-of-Thoughts \cite{cot} guided by prompts: \begin{enumerate}[noitemsep,nolistsep,leftmargin=*]
+As this is empirically challenging even for strong LLMs (e.g. GPT-4), we perform QG with two heuristic turns that can be viewed as human-guided Chain-of-Thoughts \cite{cot}: